daigotanaka/pyelevate/README.md

 pyelevate
 =========

-Executes a shell command with an elevated rights on Windows Vista, Windows 7
+Executes a shell command with an elevated rights on Windows Vista, Windows 7.
+It requires win32com and win32con modules.

 Examples
 ---------